- Liberal Arts invites you to bring your philosophical curiosity to a range of subjects

 There might be additional costs you may encounter whilst studying.
 The following highlights the optional cost for this course:

-Reading pack: The reading pack contains the essential readings for each week's seminars and forms the basis for seminar discussions and assessments.
-Costs maximum £40 per year.
+The reading pack contains the essential readings for each week's seminars and forms the basis for seminar discussions and assessments.
+Indicative costs a maximum of £40 per year.

 SCHOLARSHIPS, BURSARIES AND AWARDS